truenas/documentation/content/SCALE/SCALETutorials/Storage/Disks/ReplacingDisks.md

    ![ReplaceDiskAndOnline](/images/SCALE/22.12/ReplaceDiskAndOnline.png "Off-Lining A Disk")

 3. You can physically remove the disk from the system when the disk status is **Offline**.
-   If the replacement disk is not already physically installed in the system, do it now.
+   If you have not already physically installed the replacement disk in the system, do it now.

 Use **[Replace](#replacing-a-failed-disk)** to bring the new disk online in the same VDEV.